locustio/locust/docs/writing-a-locustfile.rst

 host attribute
 --------------

-The host attribute is a URL prefix (i.e. "http://google.com") to the host that is to be loaded.
+The host attribute is a URL prefix (e.g. ``https://google.com``) to the host you want ot test.
+It is automatically added to requests, so you can do ``self.client.get("/")`` for example.

-Usually, this is specified in Locust's web UI or on the command line, using the :code:`--host` option, when locust is started.
+You can overwrite this value in Locust's web UI or on the command line, using the :code:`--host` option.

-If one declares a host attribute in the user class, it will be used in the case when no :code:`--host` is specified on the command line or in the web request.

 tasks attribute
 ---------------